Skip to Content

 If any of these situations sound familiar to you, you may have an FMLA violation claim against your employer.

-How to file FMLA Violations
+Steps to File FMLA Violations

 If your employer does not comply with federal FMLA rights, you are entitled to file an FMLA violation with the U.S. Department of Labor’s Wage and Hour Division (WHD).